 Programs and services

-- Value and enact partnerships with Aboriginal Community Controlled Health Services facilitate ownership and involvement from local communities
+- Value and enact partnerships with Aboriginal Community Controlled Health Services to facilitate ownership and involvement from local communities; and

 Principles: Cultural Respect